 Graphic design ventures from companies investing in clamshell cards introduced me to printing divisions' regional sales reps, who kept me working with Adobe software.
 I composed many graphic design clamshell card specs for Great Britain and New England companies.
 My proudest package design was for Airtex Foam, located in Minneapolis, Minnesota.
 The company produced foam for the sewing industry but took a new chance and offered a durable good in their company name with the Airtex brand logo.
 The company was manufacturing and selling a Stuffing Rod for teddy bear animals.
 I designed this package, printed it in India, and landed it on the shelf at JoAnn Fabrics retail stores.
 It was colorful with rainbow hues and stylistically composed of type, logos, and photographs.
 (2006-2007)

 Computer Drafting Software and advertising services on the internet have introduced me to clients investing in new product design.
 I always liked making hand-built product models and worked with Rhino/ Flamingo 3D computer drafting software.
-As usual, I spent some time updating my portfolio and 3D modeling skills during this period.
+I updated my portfolio and 3D modeling skills during this period.

 For example, a Broader View from Atlanta, Georgia, liked my cartooning ability with computer software.
 I showed them some cartoon samples, and they linked with computer visual interface web meetings, and we talked by word of mouth over the phone.
-I created computer renderings and output 3D robust model prints of Sippy-Cup characters through the World Wide Web for their engineering department.
+For their engineering department, I created computer renderings and output 3D robust model prints of Sippy-Cup characters through the World Wide Web.
 I used ovals, spheres, and conical shapes' stretching and bending tools to create the caricature of animal forms.
 Production started in China, yet some store shelf space had to open up.
 The animal character cups form in a pacifier material with a washable insert for better use.
 The Zoo Crew Sippy Cups consisting of a pig, rhino, and panda, was a product venture they hoped to expand from their well-recognized puzzle maps.

 A business in Minneapolis, Minnesota, wanted 3d floor plans for a business proposal.
 I composed interior renderings of floor plans with computer drafting software, studying interactive space for a retail food chain.
 I produced space studies for business proposals of architectural 2D designs.
 We set up a unique logo with a previous employer's colleague with its style and plan.
 (2008)

-I drafted material templates for Porta-Fab in St. Louis, Missouri, on another architecture-related project.
+On another architecture-related project, I drafted material templates for Porta-Fab in St. Louis, Missouri.
 The company produces many building materials for the construction industry, including foam, aluminum web, wood, and various compounds—the articles are made to be durable and functional with an aesthetic look to the product.
 The renderings can be on their website.
 I made nearly 100 samples of visual renderings with computer software and the computer artwork of the materials they produced.
 They are images of wood, colored plyboard, and foam composites with metal building blocks used in interior and exterior construction.
 (2007-2008)

-During the economic recession in 2008, it was difficult to get money to change hands.
+During the economic recession in 2008, it took a lot of work to get money to change hands.
 There were many phone calls and conversations on paying and when to pay when I would invoice business.
 Owing people's money and finding out that projects were determinately "put on hold and canceled" led me to find alternatives and backup plans for the business to the business list.
 Art is a luxury item in economic terms.

 It was celebrated in St. Louis in 2008 to see Director Jason Reitman coming to St. Louis to make a movie called "Up in the Air."
 I saw George Clooney act in a scene.
 I was in the background of a too-dark scene, but watching the movie was a great antidote.
 In late summer, a scene filmed at a school down the street had snow on campus.
 I live in the district where actor John Goodman grew up.